Run Line Betting: Point Spreads for Baseball

 |Lose by two or more||32%||28%|

-The above table shows that the favorite loses the game outright 43% of the time at home and 44% of the time on the road.
-When you add in one-run wins for the favorite, which amounts to a loss on the run line, then the favorite is a losing bet 61% of the time at home and 56% of the time on the road.
+The table above shows that the favorite loses the game outright 43% of the time at home and 44% of the time on the road.
+When you add in one-run wins for the favorite, which amount to a loss on the run line, then the favorite is a losing bet 61% of the time at home and 56% of the time on the road.

 Does that mean you should always take the underdog?
 Not so fast.
 As you’ll see in the next section, -1.5 favorites can still have value.